Crews aim to recover plane that ditched in ocean off Hawaii

 Both pilots were plucked from the water by Coast Guard rescuers after the nighttime ditching.
 The TransAir flight was operated by Rhoades Aviation.
 Federal regulators have since grounded the company.

-The fuselage broke into two pieces and came to rest about 350 to 450 feet below the surface and two miles from shore.
+The fuselage broke into two pieces and came to rest about 350 to 450 feet (107 to 137 meters) below the surface and 2 miles (3.2 kilometers) from shore.